MartinoMensio/it_vectors_wiki_spacy/README.md

 Option 1: do the preceding steps to train the vectors and then load the vectors with `nlp.vocab.vectors.from_disk('path')`.

-Option 2: install with pip the complete model from [there](https://github.com/MartinoMensio/it_vectors_wiki_spacy/releases/download/v1.0/it_vectors_wiki_lg-1.0.0.tar.gz) with the following command:
+Option 2: install with pip the complete model from [the latest release](https://github.com/MartinoMensio/it_vectors_wiki_spacy/releases/v1.0.1/) with the following command:

 ```bash
 pip install -U https://github.com/MartinoMensio/it_vectors_wiki_spacy/releases/download/v1.0.1/it_vectors_wiki_lg-1.0.1.tar.gz
 ```

-then simply load the model in SpaCy with `nlp = spacy.load('it_vectors_wiki_lg')`
+then simply load the model in SpaCy with `nlp = spacy.load('it_vectors_wiki_lg')`.

+If you want to use the vectors in another environment (outside SpaCy) you can find the raw embeddings in the [vectors-1.0 release](https://github.com/MartinoMensio/it_vectors_wiki_spacy/releases/vectors-1.0/) which contains

 ## Evaluation

-The `questions-words-ITA.txt` come from http://hlt.isti.cnr.it/wordembeddings/ as part of the paper
+The `questions-words-ITA.txt` come from http://hlt.isti.cnr.it/wordembeddings/ as part of the paper:

 ```bibtex
 @inproceedings{berardi2015word,